mropert/mropert.github.io/_posts/2025-04-30-making_games_tick_part2.md

 base class for example, they could have hundreds of derived implementations with their own specificities, but you could reasonably make an argument for a common virtual `draw()` method.
 This is a fairly specific task to be delegated to a virtual method which encapsulates the implementation details of how that shape or mesh is drawn.
-But in the case of a game object, a `tick()` method would encapsulate just about _all_ its behaviour without telling anything about it.
+But in the case of a game object, a `tick()` method would encapsulate just about _any and all_ behaviour without telling anything about it.

 Contrast it with this implementation: